antonrh/anydi/docs/extensions/typer.md

 # Typer Extension

-Integrating `AnyDI` with [`Typer`](https://typer.tiangolo.com/) allows you to use dependency injection in your CLI applications.
-This extension supports both synchronous and asynchronous commands, making it easy to build modern CLI tools with clean dependency management.
+You can use `AnyDI` with [`Typer`](https://typer.tiangolo.com/) to add dependency injection to CLI applications.
+This extension supports both sync and async commands for building modern CLI tools with clean dependency management.

 ```python
 import anydi.ext.typer